-One of the simplest and most cost effective means to a sustainable healthy urban forest is to diversify the species of trees planted there.
-Unfortunately, when funding for urban forestry programs needs to be redirected for other crisis management, often one of the first items cut or reduced is funding for tree replacement.
-In these cases, replacement can be left in the hands of untrained professionals.
-The result can be that the overall health of the urban and community forest is not usually considered when urban trees are sold or planted.
+One of the most cost effective means to a sustainable healthy urban forest, especially through times of climate change, is to ensure diversity of species and age.
+Unfortunately, when urban forestry funding is focused on crisis management, often there is a reduction in funding for tree replacement.
+In these cases, many times tree planting is non-existent, limited or left in the hands of untrained professionals.
+The result can lead to urban tree selection being limited to the economic preferences of retailers rather than studied selections for the resiliency of the urban forest.
+This compromises forest health and ability to adapt to change.
 "The future of our urban and community forests is dependent upon what is being grown today by our nursery industry.
-If the nursery industry is not diversifying their stock or is not watching for invasive species, the future of our urban forest is compromised.
+If the nursery industry is not in tune to regional urban forest needs, diversifying their stock or cognizant of invasive species, the future of our urban forest is compromised.
 Our future urban forests are what the nursery industry is growing today" (Hildebrandt, 2016 a&b).
-Dialogue is critical to educating and changing consumer behavior as incentive for nurseries to grow a more diverse population of trees while at the same time still sustaining their business.
-Without continued education and outreach targeting the green industry, municipal leaders, and citizens, our communities' urban forests will be at risk of another epidemic of similar proportions to DED or EAB.
-Lack of species diversity seriously impacts our existing and future urban forests and rural forests that surround them.
+Dialogue and education is critical to changing consumer behavior as an incentive for nurseries to grow a more diverse population of trees while at the same time sustaining their business.
+Without continued education and outreach targeting the green industry, municipal leaders, and citizens, Illinois urban forests will be at risk of another epidemic of similar proportions to DED or EAB.
+Lack of species and age diversity seriously impacts our existing and future urban forests and rural forests that surround them.